zanadoman/SlayEngineV1/README.md

 ## Render

 ### Types
-slayTexture* - for stroring a texture loaded with slayLoadTexture() slayFont* - for storring a font loaded with slayLoadFont() slayObject* - an object with x, y, width, height values, you can render it with a color or a texture
+slayTexture* - for storing a texture loaded with slayLoadTexture()\
+slayFont* - for storing a font loaded with slayLoadFont()\
+slayObject* - an object with x, y, width, height values, you can render it\
+with a color or a texture

 ### slayTexture* slayLoadTexture()